sparkfabrik/company-playbook/content/job-roles/role-isc-professional.md

 ## Business impacts

 * You clearly identify the value behind a requirement and orient your work towards the delivery of that value, in accordance with our technical and human standards.
-* You define the architecture of solutions that fulfill business goals, matching our high quality standards
+* You define the architecture of solutions that fulfill business goals, matching our high quality standards.
-* You define implementative details of solutions that fulfill business goals, matching our high quality standards
+* You define implementative details of solutions that fulfill business goals, matching our high quality standards.
-* You realize solutions that business goals, matching our high quality standards, as defined with your team
+* You realize solutions that business goals, matching our high quality standards, as defined with your team.
-* You sustain the growth of your younger colleagues, promoting the values of delivery quality and human relations both inside and outside the company
+* You sustain the growth of your younger colleagues, promoting the values of delivery quality and human relations both inside and outside the company.
-* You log at least 32 hours each week of valuable work for the clients
-* You contribute useful software, knowledge, tools and documentation both inside and outside the company
+* You own one or more internal projects making sure they are in good shape, documented and up to date.
 * You shape new technologies, practices, tools and knowledge, even when you work on customer projects, in accordance with the direction set by the CTO.
+* You participate with CTO, COO and other relevant company staff to cross-project strategy and tactics meetings.

 ## Contributions

-* You generate at least one content each X months about technology, methodology or practices for Sparkfabrik's media.
+* You generate (or help to) content about technology, methodology or practices for Sparkfabrik's media.
 * You keep our Company Playbook up to date, extend and fix it every time you see the need.
-* You delivery each 1 months a substantial contribution (new feature, bugfix, design, documentation) to internal projects based on your skills, aspirations and training goals.
+* You deliver substantial contributions (new features, bugfixes, documentation, translations) to community projects based on your skills, aspirations and training goals.
-* You participate with CTO, COO and other relevant company staff to cross-project strategy and tactics meetings.
+* You own one or more community projects making sure they are in good shape, documented and up to date.